-As part of the ComputerXplorers Programming for Primaries Event and our affiliation with British Science Week 2016 ComputerXplorers is providing FREE programming classes to local schools in our areas - talk to us about a date around British Science Week (11th to 20th March 2016) that suits you.
-Check out our areas here.
+As part of the ComputerXplorers Programming for Primaries Event and our affiliation with British Science Week 2016 ComputerXplorers provided FREE programming classes to local schools in participating areas - contact local areas via these links for further details: ComputerXplorers Bristol & Bath, Bromley & Dartford, Cotswolds & Wyvern, Oxfordshire, South East Scotland and Cambridge & Chelmsford.

 At ComputerXplorers we specialise in igniting young children’s interest in computing with accessible, engaging classes.
 Our classes don’t simply teach skills – they give pupils a hunger to stretch their abilities and try new things.